-Student Confidentiality

-Every effort to maintain student confidentiality will be maintained by faculty/staff members.
-However, once life, health, and/or safety is involved, the confidentiality will be broken and appropriate officials will be notified.
+Student Confidentiality Every effort to maintain student confidentiality will be maintained by faculty/staff members.
+Students are encouraged to go to the adults or administration when they witness wrongdoing.
+In most situations, all sources will be kept anonymous, however once life, health, and/or safety is involved, the confidentiality will be broken and appropriate officials will be notified, as appropriate.